informalsystems/vdd/fastsync/fastsync.md

 #### Two Kinds of Termination

-We do not put assumptions on the existence of a correct full node in *peerIDs*.
+We do not assume that there is a correct full node in *peerIDs*.
 Under this assumption we cannot guarantee the combination of the properties [FS-Seq-Live] and
 [FS-Seq-Term] and [FS-Seq-Term-SYNC] described in the sequential